 As you can see, ConvertKit has a lot of features that MailChimp doesn’t have.

-However, MailChimp offers a free version, which is really appealing if you are just starting out (just be aware that the free plan does not offer automation or customer follow-ups).
+On the other hand, MailChimp offers a free version, which is really appealing if you are just starting out (just be aware that the free plan does not offer automation or customer follow-ups).

 MailChimp also offers drag-and-drop email templates, which are ideal for businesses selling physical products.
 So if you need to show off products visually with pretty newsletters, MailChimp is going to be your better bet.